Non-Contradiction/JuliaCall/cran-comments.md

 This is a resubmission.
 In this version I have:

 * Not run the long examples and tests on CRAN.
-  But they are still checked otherwise, on my local machine, travis-ci and appveyor.
+  But they are still checked on my local machine, travis-ci and appveyor.

 ## Test environments
 * local OS X 10.12, R 3.4.0